jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 Here we can see that the items sourced from Egypt came from areas along the Nile.
 The dark background indicates that Egypt was indeed a British colony.

 By clicking on any of the points, users are given more information about the objects taken from there.
-For example:
+For example:&nbsp;

 ![dashboardscreenshot3](https://user-images.githubusercontent.com/73584997/120414144-80625180-c327-11eb-858d-7e810a88969a.png)
 *Figure 27: Final dashboard - zoomed to Egypt, detail*&nbsp;